Stochastic1017/Predicting-Life-Expectancy/README.md

 # Predicting Life Expectancy Using Various Fundamental Global Demographical, Economic, Envirnomental, and Health Indicators

-**Note: This is a much shorter version of the actual paper.
-The README does not contain many crucial plots used to conduct the following analysis.
-The html file to view the entire project can be found [here](https://htmlpreview.github.io/?https://github.com/Stochastic1017/Predicting-Life-Expectancy/blob/main/Predicting_Life_Expectancy.html).**

 # Introduction

 Our team is interested in modeling **Life Expectancy** using a